 “By 2020, for the first time in history, there will be more people on the planet over 65 than under 5.
 More grandparents than grandchildren.”
 As children become scarce, families and networks of solidarity are changing.
 Our age pyramid is changing all the faster as “babies have gone out of fashion” in a lot of countries, particularly Japan.
-The roots of many of these changes lie in a feminist revolution: “Women are shaking off the traditions of dutiful service to husband and household, and challenging men to adapt.”
+The roots of many of these changes lie in a feminist revolution: “Women are shaking off the traditions of dutiful service to husband and household and challenging men to adapt.”

 If you want to catch a glimpse of our demographic future, look at Japan, writes Cavendish.
 Many more people there than anywhere else remain single all their lives.
 Japan may be a few years ahead of other countries, but it isn’t a demographic outlier.
-China is ageing very fast: “China’s working-age population has been in decline since 2012 and is set to fall by almost a quarter by 2050 . . .
+China is aging very fast: “China’s working-age population has been in decline since 2012 and is set to fall by almost a quarter by 2050 . . .
 By mid-century, China’s population could look much more like Japan’s—but without Japan’s affluence.”
 Many experts predict that China’s population will shrink quickly after 2029.
 As for Europe, birth rates have been low for three decades.
 As a consequence of high youth unemployment, Italy holds the record for the lowest birth rate in Europe.

-Meanwhile life expectancy has grown throughout the 20th century: “Between 1970 and 2011 . . . life expectancy at 65 increased 20 times as fast as in the previous century.
+Meanwhile, life expectancy has grown throughout the 20th century: “Between 1970 and 2011 . . . life expectancy at 65 increased 20 times as fast as in the previous century.
 The main reason?
 A massive drop in deaths from heart attack and stroke, driven by people giving up cigarettes.”
 These changes will transform the balance of power between countries, which are at different stages of their demographic transition and between generations within countries.

 2. You are younger than you think: the stages of life are changing

-Our society is ageing but we are also redefining what it means to be 50, 60 or 70.
+Our society is aging but we are also redefining what it means to be 50, 60, or 70.
 In fact, every stage of our lives is being redefined.
 For example, the stage of adolescence lasts much longer.
 “The stage of adolescence should last until 24.
 That’s the average age at which children now move out of the family home in the UK.”
 It is not old age that is getting longer, Cavendish explains, it is middle age.
 For example, in the US, an overwhelming majority (75%) of people between 60 and 75 have no cognitive or physical impairment.
 Fewer people develop dementia than ever before in history.
 We used to believe that dementia was inevitable in old age.
 It isn’t.

-Japan, which has the oldest population in the world, is already taking cognisance of this new reality by distinguishing between the “young-old”––those who are healthy, independent and active––and the “old-old”––those who are frail and need help.
-More “young-old” people continue to work, keep active, retain a sense of purpose and connect with other people.
+Japan, which has the oldest population in the world, is already taking cognizance of this new reality by distinguishing between the “young-old”––those who are healthy, independent, and active––and the “old-old”––those who are frail and need help.
+More “young-old” people continue to work, keep active, retain a sense of purpose, and connect with other people.
 “We are witnessing a decoupling between biological age and chronological age.
 Extra Time has given us an entirely new stage of life: the stage of the “Young-Old”.
 We need . . . to stop lumping everyone from 60 to 100 together, and accept that it is normal to be vibrant and capable in your seventies.”

 Although it doesn’t mean the same to be 65 today, most pension systems are still based on the idea that that’s when you should retire.
 “Right across Europe, retirement ages are not keeping pace with life expectancy.”
-Recruiters and media continue to use out-of-date stereotypes that are disparaging to people over 50 years.
+Recruiters and media continue to use out-of-date stereotypes that are disparaging to people over 50 years old.
 Our language often turns people into “sub-humans, lesser beings”.
 There is a casualness to ageism that makes it all the more harmful.
 Advertising, for example, feeds off the idea that we are in a “constant battle” against old age.